jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 of a session duration between 50 and 70 minutes equals approximately `20*0.005 = 0.1`.
 The exact calculation yields the probability of `0.1085`.

-#### Choice of the interval subdivisions
+#### Choice of the interval lengths

-The choice of the intervals (or "bins") is arbitrary.
-We could also partition the data range into intervals with length 1, or, use intervals with varying length (this is uncommon).
+The choice of the intervals (aka "bins") is arbitrary.
+We could also partition the data range into intervals with length 1, or, use intervals with varying length (this is not so common).
 Using a small interval length makes the histogram look more wiggly.

 {{< figure src="/histograms-and-kdes/histogram-construction-d.png" >}}